Farewell to karma

 In addition to alleged ‘flashbacks’ and ‘past life regressions,’ we hear stories about individuals claiming to have located objects in distant countries they’ve never visited.
 And some speak of esoteric but seemingly rational connections from a past to a present life, as if there’s a great mystical thread weaving everything together, time after time.

-But none of this proves a belief in past lives.
+But none of this proves their belief in past lives.
 Another explanation is that these believers are being deceived by a demonic influence.
 The idea of demonic deception probably sounds a bit less weird today with the success of TV shows like Buffy the Vampire Slayer and Supernatural.
-And if it does sound weird, it’s arguably no more so than the idea of reincarnation, which so many seem to readily accept.
+And if it does sound weird, it’s arguably no less strange than the idea of reincarnation, which so many seem to readily accept.

 One of the most valuable ideas found in theology is that of discernment.
 In one sense discernment is described as a gift and developed ability where one learns to differentiate among